This week’s question nudges me in a direction I’ve gone many times, albeit not recently:

 In short, barriers to membership at some credit unions are about as high as the ones you’ll find at your neighborhood warehouse store.

-And if you’re worried about the hassle of changing from your bank to a credit union, check out this story: “Hate Your Bank?
-3 Steps to Ditch ‘Em.”
+And if you’re worried about the hassle of changing from your bank to a credit union, check out this story: “Loathe It?
+Leave It!
+5 Simple Steps for Switching Banks.”